Sara-Hamilton/ToDoList.Solution/README.md

 ## Description

-_This is the Epicodus weekly project for week 3 of the C# course.
+_This is a Epicodus practice project for week 3 of the C# course.
 Its purpose is to display understanding .Net MVC testing in C#._

 #### _Word Counter_
 * Allows the user to create a todo list with categories